 How to Recruit Millennials - 7 Strategies that Work | Thomas.co

-Millennials are the biggest part of the workforce across the Western world, not only should this not be a major surprise to anyone who has analysed their workforce of late, but Millennials have arguably had one of the hardest times to build a professional career with global recessions, a pandemic and a lack of traditional career opportunities.
+Millennials are the biggest part of the workforce across the Western world, not only should this not be a major surprise to anyone who has analyzed their workforce of late, but Millennials have arguably had one of the hardest times to build a professional career with global recessions, a pandemic and a lack of traditional career opportunities.

-In fact, Millennials are unfairly known as the “job hopping” generation so being able to understand what their motivations are for a career and how to keep them motivated is going to be a massive challenge for organisations all over the world.
+In fact, Millennials are unfairly known as the “job hopping” generation so being able to understand what their motivations are for a career and how to keep them motivated is going to be a massive challenge for organizations all over the world.

-In this guide you will learn who Millennials are whilst also looking at the differences between them and Gen Z and finally looking at the different recruitment methods to attract top talent into your organisation.
+In this guide you will learn who Millennials are whilst also looking at the differences between them and Gen Z and finally looking at the different recruitment methods to attract top talent into your organization.

 Who are Millennials?

-Millennials and Gen Z are both technologically inclined and generally sceptical about the world around them.
+Millennials and Gen Z are both technologically inclined and generally skeptical about the world around them.
 Millennials were born between 1981 and 1995 whilst the next generation, Gen Z were born between 1996 and 2012.

 One major difference between the two generations is that Millennials grew up during an economic boom but graduated (or spent their early working life) in an economic recession whilst Gen Z grew up in an economic recession watching family and friends struggle.
-This has shaped how they both view the world and the labour market.
+This has shaped how they both view the world and the labor market.

 Some of the more widely noted characteristics of a Millennial are: